tfrengler/CFSelenium/README.md

 # CFSelenium
 A Selenium framework for Coldfusion utilising the native Java-bindings

+**NOTE: The documentation is out of date!
+A recent major update changed a lot of things, but I still haven't had time to update this**

 This framework aims to do the pretty much the same as teamcfadvance's CFSelenium: provide a native client library for the Selenium WebDriver that allows you to write tests, using CFML, which will drive a browser and allow you to interact with the page and elements.

 I don't claim this is better by any means.
 Simply consider it an alternative.